Florida State Road 48: History

-The route includes former segments of Florida State Roads 2, 22, 23, 210, 212, and 214 which were designated as SR 48 as part of the 1945 great renumbering.
+The route includes former segments of Florida State Roads 2, 22, 23, 210, 212, and 214, designated SR 48 as part of the 1945 great renumbering.

-Sometime during the late-20th Century, FDOT began turning maintenance of SR 48 over to Citrus, Sumter, and Polk Counties.
+Sometime during the late 20th Century, FDOT began turning maintenance of SR 48 over to Citrus, Sumter, and Polk Counties.
 By that time, the only segment that was state-maintained was from Interstate 75 and U.S. Route 301.

 The route used to include North West Street and West Noble Avenue in Bushnell until sometime in the early-1990s.
 The east-to-south turning ramp from former SR 48 (Belt Avenue) to West Street which carried eastbound traffic smoothly between the intersecting streets was eliminated when the rest of the road was widened between Walmart and Sumter County Road 475 (Main Street).
 It also ran in an overlap with US 301 until the intersection with North Florida Avenue, then turned south in a wrong-way concurrency with CR 476, through the transition to South Florida Avenue at the intersection with East Central Avenue until the intersection with West Seminole Avenue.
-From there the route ran along where the current Sumter and Lake County Roads 48 exist today.
+From there, the route ran along where the current Sumter and Lake County Roads 48 exist today.

 In the early 21st century, FDOT widened SR 48 to four lanes between east of CR 316A and Interstate 75 and made other improvements in front of a Walmart Supercenter.
 The widening did not lead to a re-extension of the state designation, though.
-The rest of the route was widened to four lanes in the mid-2010's.
+The rest of the route was widened to four lanes between the Walmart and Sumter CR 475 in the mid-2010's.

-As part of the widening project of Interstate 75 through Pasco, Hernando, and Sumter Counties during the 2010's, FDOT agreed to remove the state designation for the remaining section of State Road 48 and exchange it for a future upgrade of CR 470 to a state road.
+As part of the widening project of Interstate 75 through Pasco, Hernando, and Sumter Counties during the 2010s, FDOT agreed to remove the state designation for the remaining section of State Road 48 and exchange it for a future upgrade of CR 470 to a state road.
 The route was finally eliminated in November 2016.